SamiCharfeddine/example-app/README.md

 In short we have a Device with three Values.

-Every Value can have one or two States in relation depending on the permission if we can "write", "read" or "read and write".
+Every Value can have one or two States in relation depending on the permission if we can "write", "read" or "read and write".<br/>
 Consider the intensity of the light: clearly we want to be able to check the actual intensity, and we want to be able to modify the intensity of the light.
 For this reason we have the following two States:

 * a Report State: used to read the actual State of our Value
 * a Control State: used to modify the State of our Value

 In short this Value is provided of two States.